heavyai/heavydb/docs/immerse-user-guide/immerse-chart-types.rst

 database, table charts can also used to group information by a Dimension, similar to most other chart types.
-Since other chart types have a limit on the number of measures which can be aggregated (Scatterplot has the most, at 4), Table charts are useful if you’re looking to view even more aggregated measures, since there is no restriction on the number of columns which may be viewed.
+Since other chart types have a limit on the number of measures which can be aggregated (Bubble chart has the most, at 4), Table charts are useful if you’re looking to view even more aggregated measures, since there is no restriction on the number of columns which may be viewed.